 Think about the last time you got a raise.
 Where did the money go?
 You probably have no idea.
 Your spending increased to absorb the difference.
 But what if the next time you got a raise, you decided to divert the entire difference into a savings account?
-Your lifestyle wouldn’t be impacted, and you wouldn’t notice the difference, but your savings would begin to grow.
+Your lifestyle wouldn’t be impacted, and you wouldn’t notice the difference, but your savings and liquid net worth would begin to grow.

 You are now paying yourself first and living off the rest, rather than hoping you have money left at the end of the month to save for the future.